greduan/chrome-ext-tabulator/README.md

 [![Gratipay (Gittip) for Greduan](http://img.shields.io/gratipay/Greduan.svg)](https://gratipay.com/Greduan/)

 Like OneTab but leaner and FOSS.
-Named "Tabulator", final name pending.
+Named "Tabulator".

 It started out with the idea of being a OneTab clone where I would release the source code but immediately I found stuff I could do better and lighter than